SarthakSKumar/Smart-Home-Automation-With-Web-Interface/README.md

 ## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+This project is licensed under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0).